 searchProducts | no | { input: SearchCatalogInput } (see Catalog search) | ProductPage ({ products: Product[], pagination?: { … } }) |

-getProduct | no | { id: string } | Product or null → product_not_found (404) |
+getProduct | no | { id: string } | Product.
+Throw product_not_found (404) when no product matches. |

 createCheckout | yes | { input: CheckoutCreateInput } | Checkout |

-getCheckout | no | { id: string } | Checkout or null → checkout_not_found |
+getCheckout | no | { id: string } | Checkout.
+Throw checkout_not_found (404).
+Owner-scoped — see Authorizing owner-scoped reads. |

 addLineItems | yes | { checkout_id: string, line_items: LineItem[] } | Checkout |